 Get extremely comfortable to use 100% brake range

-Avoiding losing your mind to Group Think
+Avoiding losing your mind to the Group Think

 The bigger the group, the more likely they will be wrong